 Finally, you’ll want to think about medicating your dog if training can’t get the dog done.
 Some aggressive dogs need medical help to deal with their aggression, especially when it’s triggered by stress.
-There are a variety of temporary medical options that can help your dog calm down enough to make use of basic training techniques.
+There are a variety of temporary medical options such as CBD oil that can help your dog calm down enough to make use of basic training techniques.

 The Worst-Case Scenario